Cancellation and splitting of Symplectic modules in the critical range and Euler class group: Cancellation and splitting of symplectic modules

-We now proceed with the proof of the Theorem~\ref{cancel2n-2}. \begin{proof}[Proof of Theorem~\ref{cancel2n-2}] By the representability result in subsection~\ref{rep}, we have the commutative diagram Thus to show the injectivity of the top horizontal arrow it suffices to show the injectivity of the bottom horizontal map.
-We show this by analyzing the Moore-Postnikov tower (see Proposition~\ref{MP-tower} for the notation) for the $\A^1$-fiber sequence Note that $\piA_1(BSp)=0$.
-The non-trivial part of the Moore-Postnikov tower is
+We now proceed with the proof of the Theorem~\ref{cancel2n-2}. \begin{proof}[\bf Proof of~\Cref{cancel2n-2}:] By the representability result in Subsection~\ref{rep}, we have the commutative diagram Thus to show the injectivity of the top horizontal arrow it suffices to show the injectivity of the bottom horizontal map.
+We show this by analyzing the Moore-Postnikov tower (see Proposition~\ref{MP-tower} for the notation) for the $\A^1-$fiber sequence Note that $\piA_1(\BSp)=0$.
+Recall from Proposition~\ref{MP-tower} that there is a sequence of $\#A^1-$fibrations